MicrosoftDocs/powerapps-docs/powerapps-docs/add-activities.md

 **Add an activity from the nav bar**

-Quickly create a new activity using the shortcut on the nav bar.
+Quickly create a new activity using the shortcut on the nav bar and then link it to a record.
+For example, you can create a phone call activity and then link it to a contact in the system using the **Regarding** field.

 1. On the nav bar, click the **plus sign**![Create record button](user/media/create-record-button.png "Create record button"), and then click **Activities**.